ag-gipp/hyplag-recvis-frontend/README.md

 # recviz-frontend

 ## About RecVis
 - RecVis project provides a novel approach to discover scientific literature based on Hyplag.org open source project.
 Users are able to discover relevant papers based on only given input academic paper.
-RecVis will recommend similar literature and will provide a visualization with custimizable weights for filtering out most relavent papers.
+RecVis will recommend similar literature and will provide a visualization with customizable weights for filtering out most relavent papers.

 ## Screenshots from RecVis
 - The user interface is developed using standard web development technologies such as HTMl, Javascript, CSS and Bootstrap.
 Following is the welcome page of RecVis.